Portable Rock Art / Figure Stones - America's (almost) Invisible Prehistory

 Summer Solstice Sunset at 33GU218 (Day's Knob Archaeological Site)

 Below, a white oak estimated by an Ohio state forester in 2009 to be about 230 years old, growing from the surface of the earthwork.
 This is in itself good physical evidence that the structure is not of recent origin.
-In addition, vertical core samples taken by a professional archaeologist yielded dense clay indicating against recent deposition as claimed by Ohio's state archaeologists.

 Earthwork at 33GU218 (Day's Knob Archaeological Site)

-So far, aside from the earthwork, the artifact at this site that is, in terms of currently recognized evidence, best temporally/culturally diagnostic is a ceramic sherd from the uppermost artifact layer, about 12 cm (5") down at the top of the hill.
+So far, aside from the earthwork the artifact at this site that is, in terms of currently recognized evidence, best temporally/culturally diagnostic is a ceramic sherd from the uppermost artifact layer, about 12 cm (5") down at the top of the hill.
 This is an apparent rim sherd identified by a professional Ohio archaeologist as likely being from the Middle Woodland Period, or roughly 2000 years BP.
 (Older flint points have been found on bottomland just north of the site.)

 Middle Woodland Ceramic Sherd - Day's Knob Archaeological Site Middle Woodland Ceramic Sherd - Day's Knob Archaeological Site

 Artifact material bearing imagery characteristic of this site has been found in areas of Ohio that, unlike this location, were flattened by glaciation, suggesting that the material there is less than 14,000 years old (unless, of course, it simply survived where it had been earlier or was carried in by an ice sheet).
 In 2005 Dave Gillilan in Pickaway County, Ohio (glacial boundary) discovered, at a depth of about 1.5 m (5') in apparently undisturbed ground, a deliberately buried cache of artifacts quite similar in form and composition to those at 33GU218 but generally more refined, and accompanied by numerous flint and quartz points, blades, etc. characteristic of the Late Archaic and Early Woodland Periods (roughly 2000 years BP).
 And some of the other artifacts in direct context are very strange, including non-utilitarian objects of iron, the carbon content of which has been radiocarbon dated to around 400 AD, suggesting prehistoric iron smelting by Native Americans.
-(Similar iron artifacts, not yet dated, have appeared here at 33GU218).
+(Similar iron artifacts in less secure context have appeared here at 33GU218).

 Dave Gillilan Finds